-The Dexcom G6 has 3 parts including a sensor, a transmitter and a receiver.
+The Dexcom G6 has 3 parts including a sensor, a transmitter and a receiver (reader or compatible smart phone).
 The sensor is inserted under the skin, and the Dexcom G6 transmitter is attached.
-The device can be worn for 10 days.
-The transmitter is attached to the sensor.
+Once the transmitter is attached to the sensor, it is waterproof.
+The device can be worn for up to 10 days.
 The Dexcom G6 is compatible with many devices.
 It can send data to a Dexcom G6 receiver, the Dexcom G6 App on a compatible smartphone, and the Tandem X2 insulin pump.
 Data can also be viewed on an Apple Watch, as long as the person wearing is it using the G6 App.
-You can share data with up to 10 followers when using a smartphone as a receiver.
-If you are using ONLY the receiver that came with the device or a t:slim pump, you cannot share data with others.
+You can share data with up to 5 followers when using a smartphone as a receiver.
+If you are using ONLY the receiver that came with the device or only a t:slim pump, you cannot share data with others.

 Other features and considerations:

 - Treatment decisions (calculating insulin doses) can be made with G6 data.

 - The device does not need to be calibrated with a blood glucose meter, except under rare circumstances.

 - You should always use a blood glucose meter when your symptoms don’t match the readings on the CGM, when the device is not displaying BOTH a number and and arrow, and for very high and very low glucose readings.

 - You may need extra tape or an adhesive wipe like Skin Tac to help keep the sensor on for 10 days, especially if you spend a lot of time outside or in the water.
 If your sensor falls off in fewer than 10 days, contact Dexcom directly for a replacement.

 - Acetaminophen (Tylenol) does not affect glucose readings on the G6.